story645/cs102/README.md

 If you obtain more than 200 points, the extra points will go towards extra credit provided that you've obtained a 4 or 5 on all submitted work, have submitted at least one problem from each recitaton, and have not been absent more than twice.

 ###Extra Credit###
-All the lectures and recitation activities and most of the in class coding samples are at https://github.com/story645/cs102 You can earn extra credit by filing an accepted bug report or by fixing and error and filing an accepted pull request.
+All the lectures and recitation activities and most of the in class coding samples are at https://github.com/story645/cs102 You can earn extra credit by filing an accepted bug report or by fixing an error and filing an accepted pull request.

 Policies
 ========